 Date of Creation

 Bayelsa State occupies the Southern part of Nigeria, making it very strategic in a number of ways.
 It has the longest coastline in the West African sub-region making the State a major tourists destination.
-Created in 1996 from the old Rivers State, it’s bounded to the east by Rivers State and west by Delta State, with the beautiful waters of the Atlantic Ocean dominating its southern borders.
+Created on October 1st, 1996 from the old Rivers State, it’s bounded to the east by Rivers State and west by Delta State, the beautiful waters of the Atlantic Ocean dominates its southern borders.

 The beautiful city of Yenagoa serves as the Capital City which plays host to most of the Government and private institutions.

 The four main languages spoken are Izon, Nembe, Ogbia and Epie-Atissa.
 Like the rest of Nigeria, English is the official language.
 Bayelsa State has one of the largest crude oil and natural gas deposits in Nigeria.
 Bayelsa is often described as the cradle of Ijaw culture and tradition because of its rich culture and tradition that dates back to so many centuries.

 Highlights some important dates in history that shaped the military, political and administrative sphere in Bayelsa State.